ShermanYeeat/Celp/README.md

 # Celp
-There have been a lot of vaccine centers popping up, so I have created a Yelp style website for vaccine centers to inform users about local vaccine centers around them.
+There have been a lot of covid vaccine centers popping up, so I have created a Yelp style website for covid vaccine centers to inform users about local vaccine centers around them.
 Created with Mongodb, Express, and Node.

 ## Please have the following installed locally:
 * Node.js